No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal - WHIZ News

 GLENDALE, Ariz.
 (AP) — TCU’s wild ride has one more stop.

-The Horned Frogs are headed to Sofi Stadium in Inglewood, California, about 10 miles from Hollywood, just about the perfect place to end a storybook season for the most improbable team to ever make the College Football Playoff.
+The Horned Frogs are headed to Sofi Stadium in Inglewood, California, about 10 miles from Hollywood, just about the perfect place to end a storybook season for the most improbable College Football Playoff team.

-Coming off a losing 2021 season and picked to finish seventh in the Big 12 in Sonny Dykes’ first year as coach, the Horned Frogs will try to win the program’s first national championship since 1938.
+Coming off a losing 2021 season and picked to finish seventh in the Big 12 in Sonny Dykes’ first year as coach, the Horned Frogs will now play for the program’s first national championship since 1938.

+“They just played really tough football, hard-nosed football.
+Believed in each other, believed in their teammates, and just found a way to overcome and persevere,” Dykes said.
+“It’s kind of what we’ve done all year.
+We did it tonight.
+That’s who we are.”

-It took TCU six weeks to get ranked this season, and almost every step of the way their worthiness was doubted.
+It took the Frogs a month to get ranked this season, and they were doubted almost every step on the way their first playoff appearance.

 “At some point, you just kind of quit listening to what everybody says,” Dykes said.

-Duggan and the Frogs will no doubt be underdogs in the title game — again.
+Duggan and the Frogs will inevitably be underdogs in the title game — again.
 That didn’t matter much against Michigan (13-1) as they took it to the big, bad Big Ten champions and turned the Fiesta Bowl into circa-2010, Big 12-style scorefest.

 “We heard all week how they were going to out-physical us,” TCU linebacker Dee Winters said.